TIBHannover/Rapid-Collaborative-Health-Publishing/README.md

 Code - ADA Copyright the authors 2018-20 the authors.
 GNU General Public License v3.0 https://github.com/TIBHannover/ADA_infra/blob/master/LICENSE | Source https://github.com/TIBHannover/ADA_infra

-All third part content and code is the copyright of the authors and under their respective open lincences.
+All third part content and code is the copyright of the authors and under their respective OSI compliant open lincences.